mapforlisarae/mapforlisa/explanation/banned-antoine.md

 That's it.
 I considered that part to be a risk of disruption that involved the server.
 I can't put up a placard warning people not to give in to his need for constant attention on this.
 What about the next girl that walks in?

 I didn't do it lightly nor was it out of spite, even though I _was_ angry at him.
 He needed to disconnect and couldn't let go, so that's the benefit on his side.
-It was enabling him to keep trying to get something unattainable instead of focusing on recovering and fixing the mess in his head.
+Being on the server was enabling him to keep trying to get something unattainable instead of focusing on recovering and fixing the mess in his head.

 I wanted to invite you back as well - how could I do that without giving you some guarantee that what was frustrating in the first place would be removed?
 That's also why I offered to stay silent if you came back.